ibm-cloud-docs/cis/rate-limiting.md

      rulesets {
        description = "Zone rate limit entrypoint"
      }
+     lifecycle {
+       ignore_changes = [
+         rulesets
+       ]
      }
+   }
    ```
    {: pre}

+   Use a `lifecycle` block to prevent Terraform from updating the entrypoint ruleset.
+Some entrypoint parameters are updated during every `terraform apply`, which can introduce unintended configuration changes.
+The `lifecycle` block helps you ignore these updates and maintain resource stability.
+   {: important}

 1. To create a rate-limiting ruleset, run the following command: